 Time: Registration: 9.30am-10am.
-Day Workshop: 10am-5pm.
+Day Conference: 10am-5pm.

 Event Description: Anna Shepherd (known as Nan) was born on 11 February 1893 at East Peterculter, and died in Aberdeen on 27 February 1981.
 Her father, John Shepherd, was a civil engineer, and her mother came from a family well established in Aberdeen.
 The family moved to Cults soon after she was born, and Shepherd lived in the same house there for most of the rest of her life.
 She went to Aberdeen High School for Girls, and studied at Aberdeen University, graduating with an MA in 1915.
 She then joined the staff of Aberdeen Training Centre for Teachers, (later the College of Education) and taught English literature there until her retirement in 1956 – by all accounts an inspiring teacher, with a feminist approach in her lectures which was ahead of her time.
 After retirement, she edited the Aberdeen University Review from 1957 until 1963; in 1964 the University awarded her an honorary doctorate.